isadri/inception/README.md

 This option will forward traffic hitting port 8080 from all host interfaces to port 8080 in the new container.
 This is the full format, you can use intead `8080:8080` for the same effect.
 We see this in action in the [Hands-on](#Hands\-On) part.

+## Docker Volumes

+### File Trees and Mount Points

+Unlike other operating systems, Linux unifies all storage into a single tree.
+Storage devices such as disk partitions or USB disk partitions are attached to specific locations in that tree.
+Those locations are called

 # Hands-On